About Me

 Experience

-Engineer at a social app rethinking what it means to stay connected.
-Instead of feeds and follower counts, Mozi is focused on helping friends actually meet up in real life.
-Backed by Ev Williams, covered by The New York Times.
+Engineer on a small team rethinking what it means to stay connected.
+Instead of feeds and follower counts, Mozi is built around helping friends actually meet up in real life — surfacing who's around, who's free, who you've been meaning to see.
+Backed by Ev Williams, $6M seed, covered by The New York Times.

 Bunch — Co-Founder & CTO (2017 – 2023)

-We raised $28M total across three rounds: a seed led by London Venture Partners and Founders Fund, a strategic round backed by Supercell, Tencent, and Riot Games, and a $20M Series A led by General Catalyst — with Electronic Arts, Take-Two Interactive, Ubisoft, and Krafton (PUBG) also joining as investors.
+Raised $28M total across three rounds: a seed led by London Venture Partners and Founders Fund, a strategic round backed by Supercell, Tencent, and Riot Games, and a $20M Series A led by General Catalyst — with Electronic Arts, Take-Two Interactive, Ubisoft, and Krafton (PUBG) also joining.
 During COVID in 2020, Bunch grew 50x in monthly active users.
 Covered twice by TechCrunch.

 White North Tech Inc. — Founder (2015 – 2018)

-Pivotal is where I learned to build software the right way — test-driven development, pair programming, extreme programming, and a relentless focus on shipping clean code.
-It shaped how I think about engineering to this day.
+Pivotal is where I learned to build software the right way — test-driven development, pair programming, extreme programming, a relentless focus on shipping clean code.
+It still shapes how I think about engineering.
+Pair programming in particular changed how I understand learning: watching another engineer think in real time — their hesitations, their instincts — transfers things no documentation can.

 Education